 Driving Greater Performance Through Emotional Intelligence

 Goleman Consulting Group services are based on decades of independent research linking individual and team Emotional Intelligence to improved performance.
 We provide customized services that deliver the benefits of stronger EI to an entire organization.
 Our strategy focuses on leveraging real-time workplace feedback to improve the effectiveness of daily interactions.
-This helps strengthen the ability to influence others, make strategic decisions, and sustain high performance for the organization.
+This helps strengthen the ability to influence others, make strategic decisions, and sustain high performing teams.

 Daniel Goleman, Senior Consultant